-Better known for the market on Saturdays this place gives you a reason to head down this way on a weekday too.
-The converted railway arch houses a homely space selling handpicked European wines and has that feel that you’ve discovered a hidden winner!
-With a couple of options by the glass bring some mates and pick from the bigger range of wine to buy by the bottle.
-The food’s good too, delicious and fresh the menu changes daily.
+Better known for the market on Saturdays this place gives you a reason to head down on a weekday too.
+The converted railway arch houses a simple space selling handpicked European wines!
+With a couple of options by the glass it’s best to bring a bunch of mates and pick from the bigger range of wine to buy by the bottle.
+Take it home or drink it there, you have the option!
+Oh and the food’s good too, delicious and fresh the menu changes daily.

 40 Maltby Street, London, SE1 3PA

 A cavernous, candlelit, one of a kind, this is one of London’s oldest wine bars.
-Along with a cheap and extensive (if even a little old-school) wine list, they also have a garden in the summer that fills with amusingly varied wine-heads.
+Along with a cheap and extensive (if even a little old-school) wine list, they also have a garden in the summer that fills with amusingly varied wine-heads…. and the rest.
 Plates of cheese and cured meats accompany delicious wine or sherry served straight from the barrel.
 It’s cosy, characterful and hobbit sized, mates will feel right at home in this low ceilinged cellar bar.

 47 Villiers Street, London, WC2N 6NE